Citi to raise pay for women and minorities in U.S., UK, Germany

 The company also said it would adjust compensation for other individuals, where the analysis determined increases were necessary. (citi.us/2B2PnD8)

+But on Monday, Arjuna withdrew that proposal, saying that Citi’s announcement represented a major shift for U.S. banks and credit card companies.

+“Citigroup is stepping into a leadership role on the gender pay gap that we have not seen from any of its U.S. financial peers,” said Arjuna Capital Managing Partner Natasha Lamb.

-Reporting by Divya Grover in Bengaluru; Editing by Frances Kerry
+Reporting by Divya Grover in Bengaluru; Additional reporting by Hilary Russ in New York; Editing by Frances Kerry and Diane Craft